nitronoid/go_presentation_demos/PITCHME.md

 +++

-- Another example would be that all types passed to a sorting algorithm implement the Sortable interface, containing a less than function and are copyable.
+- Another example would be that all types passed to a sorting algorithm implement the Sortable interface, containing a less than function and are copy-able.

 ---